Foreign Body of Airway

 Diagnosis

-- CT Scan: When radiographic findings prove inconclusive but clinical suspicion remains high, a CT scan can detect radiolucent foreign bodies (peanuts, whistle and plastic toy) but cannot replace rigid bronchoscopy.
+3. CT Scan: When radiographic findings are inconclusive but clinical suspicion remains high, a CT scan can detect radiolucent foreign bodies (peanuts, whistles, and plastic toys), but it cannot replace rigid bronchoscopy.

-- Rigid bronchoscopy: Rigid bronchoscopy under general anaesthesia stands as the diagnostic and therapeutic gold standard.
-A negative bronchoscopy doesn’t mean failure – surgeons must still suspect foreign body aspiration since the tests miss it 60% of the time.
-Delayed diagnosis increases the risk of chronic complications, such as chronic cough, wheezing and bronchiectasis, particularly if the foreign body remains beyond three months, so stay alert.
+4. Rigid bronchoscopy: Rigid bronchoscopy under general anaesthesia stands as the diagnostic and therapeutic gold standard.
+It allows for direct visualisation of the foreign body and its removal.
+However, a negative bronchoscopy doesn’t mean failure – surgeons must still suspect foreign body aspiration since the tests miss it 60% of the time.

 Treatment

-1. Heimlich manoeuvre: It is an emergency life-saving procedure performed to dislodge foreign body objects from the airway and has significantly reduced fatalities.
+1. Heimlich manoeuvre: It is an emergency life-saving procedure performed to dislodge foreign body objects from the upper airway (above the level of cricoid cartilage) and has significantly reduced fatalities.
 The steps of manoeuvre are different in conscious and unconscious patients.

 Conscious patients: